New religious movements and cults in popular culture: Important non-fiction writers among founders of movements

 and the New Age movement.
 The Encyclopedia of Fantasy describes her two major books as "enormous, entrancing honeypots of myth, fairytale, speculation, fabrication and tomfoolery".

-Rudolf Steiner (1861–1925), the founder of Anthroposophy, wrote in a variety of fields (his collected works total 350 volumes) and influenced such figures as the novelist Herman Hesse and the philosopher Owen Barfield.
-Through his writings and lectures, Steiner stimulated the development of the cooperative movement, alternative medicine, organic farming, the Waldorf schools, and "eurythmy" in modern dance.
+Rudolf Steiner (1861–1925), the founder of Anthroposophy, wrote across a variety of fields, with his collected works totaling approximately 350 volumes.
+Steiner's influence extended to notable figures such as the novelist Hermann Hesse and the philosopher Owen Barfield, both of whom were inspired by his teachings.
+Through his writings and lectures, Steiner played a pivotal role in the development of several important movements and practices, including the cooperative movement, alternative medicine, organic farming, the Waldorf schools, and "eurythmy."